Trantor2098/hot_node/README.md

 ### Add Translations
 Hot Node uses `translations.csv` under `dev.tools` to store translations.
 You can add your language to it.
 See [Blender Locale Definiation](https://projects.staging.blender.org/blender/blender/src/branch/main/locale/languages) also.

-## Donate
-Hot Node is a free add-on, you can donate via [Ko-fi](https://ko-fi.com/trantor) or [爱发电](https://afdian.com/a/trantor).
-It takes us a lot of time to develop.
-Your support really makes a difference.

 ## Credits